-1. Every Member must, within 28 days of becoming a Member or co-opted Member notify the Authority's Monitoring Officer of any disclosable pecuniary interest as set out in Part 2A, paragraph 6 of the Code below, where the pecuniary interest is the Member's, the spouse or civil partner of the Member, or is the pecuniary interest of somebody with whom the Member is living as a husband or wife, or as if he or she were civil partners, and where the Member is aware that that other person has that interest.
+1. Every Member must, within 28 days of becoming a Member or co-opted Member, or of the Code being adopted, notify the Authority's Monitoring Officer of any disclosable pecuniary interest as set out in Part 2A, paragraph 6 of the Code-below, where the pecuniary interest is the Member's, the spouse or civil partner of the Member, or is the pecuniary interest of somebody with whom the Member is living as a husband or wife, or as if he or she were civil partners, and where the Member is aware that that other person has that interest.